easyparcel/classic-integration-doc/sg/api/api_FAQ.md

 ### Q: Why is there a difference in price between portal and API?

-**Case when they don't mention 0.20 difference:**
 The price customer gets during quoting is not the final price yet.
 They may proceed with booking and checkout, then they will be able to see the shipment tax and add-on service charges if applied.
 The prices between EasyParcel portal and API are the same.

-**Explanation for the 0.20 difference:**
-The 0.20 difference is only present during rate checking as a quote.
-It is added to prevent undercharging for merchants if they use add-on services.
-The 0.20 is not charged during payment through API and is the same as EasyParcel portal.
-To exclude the 0.20, you may take (shipment_price + shipment_tax) or (price - addon_price).

 **Full explanation:**
-May explain to customer it is due to not all our partners being fully integrated with our system, which updates from time to time.
+It is due to not all our partners being fully integrated with our system, which updates from time to time.
 Therefore, we provide standard higher prices, including add-on charges, during quotations to our partners to avoid undercharges.
 Thus, there will be a 0.20 price difference as a result, the quotations may be higher than the actual payment prices.

-### Q: Customer cannot get rates with specific weight, but other API keys can get using the same post body

-Need to clear our server rates cache.

 </details>